-6. Whoever sheds man's blood, his blood shall be shed by man (the first mention of capital punishment in Scripture) - for He made man in the image of God (Genesis 9:6, HBFV throughout)
+6. Whoever sheds man's blood, his blood shall be shed by man (the death penalty) - for He made man in the image of God (Genesis 9:6, HBFV throughout)

 Since the end of the old covenant system (Hebrews 8:6 - 8, 13, 9:9 - 10), however, there has been a separation of church and state as far as God is concerned.
-Contrary to any claims they may make, NO human government today is specifically God's government, nor can it truly claim to be implementing his will on earth for humanity.
-The Eternal still, however, uses human governments, to maintain law and order and to carry out the punishment of death where justified.
+His way of governing, which is a combination of that which is both political and religious, will come back to the earth after Jesus' second coming.
+In the meantime, as Paul states, the Eternal has chosen to use and empower human governments to maintain law and order, and to carry out capital punishment where justified (Romans 13:1).

-Note that Paul wrote this when he was a citizen of the Roman Empire, which had a government that formally upheld pagan, idolatrous practices (such as worshiping the emperors).
-Nevertheless, Christians were told to obey the Empire, so long as it did not tell them to violate God's law (cf. Acts 5:29).
-Furthermore, the Romans were empowered to impose death on criminals (verses 3 - 4).
-Human governments today do have the power and right to take a person's life for murder, even though they are not a theocracy based solely on God's laws.
+The apostle Paul wrote the book of Romans while he was a Roman citizen.
+The empire had, at the time, a government that formally upheld pagan, idolatrous practices.
+In spite of this, Christians were commanded to obey Rome's laws so long as it did not tell them to violate God's will (cf. Acts 5:29).
+The Romans were empowered to impose the penalty of death for certain crimes (verses 3 - 4).
+Human governments today also possess the right to take a person's life for the act of murder.